Code-Institute-Submissions/inscribe/README.md

 <br>

 (in)Scribe is an online platform that enables users to track and log their accounts of daily life, in essence, a journal that allows the tracking of feelings and emotions which they may experience regularly, and would like to understand how they're triggered.
-All of their entries are securely stored and can be searched, edited and deleted with ease.
+All of their entries are password protected and can be searched, edited and deleted with ease.

 This project, as part of my Third Milestone inline with Code Institute, Dublin, has been deployed to [Github Pages](https://) and [Heroku](https://inscribe-wm.herokuapp.com/).